-1) Inflation may only be temporary
+1) High inflation may only be temporary

 If you live in a country where inflation is historically not so high, then chances are the pace of rent and property price appreciation will normalize (slow).
 If and when inflation does normalize, then you might not get as high of a price for your property in the future.

 Given interest rates are rising to help counteract high inflation, the cost to get a mortgage is also rising.
 As a result, the incremental demand for real estate should decline, all else being equal, given affordability is declining.